 Higher Wage Base Means More Savings from S Corps

-This year’s higher wage base means that the savings you get from forming an S Corp have only increased.
+The ongoing increase in the wage base means that the savings you get from forming an S Corp have only increased.
 Given that the wage base only goes up, generally, your savings would get bigger every year.

 Imagine you’re self-employed and running a successful small business full-time.
 Each year, you earn about $155,000 in profit.